 With the disappearance of yolk, mammalian eggs have reverted to holoblastic cleavage.
 But their subsequent development bears ample evidence of the former presence of yolk.

 Although the cleavage is complete, it is not as regular as in lower chordates.
 The blastomeres are of different sizes from the start and the numbers of blastomeres do not increase by a regular doubling sequence but tend to show arithmetical progression.
-Here the speed of cleavage is in slower than the other animals.
-At about 72 to 96 hours after fertilization the ovum reaches 16 celled stage.
+Here the speed of cleavage is slower than the other animals.
+At about 72 to 96 hours after fertilization, the ovum reaches 16 celled stage.
 At this stage the 16 blastomeres are arranged in the shape of a ball called morula.
-It is still surrounded by the zonapellucida, while the cells divide the morula travels towards the uterus, probably because of the peristaltic mover of the fallopian tube.
+It is still surrounded by the zona pellucid, while the cells divide the morula travels towards the uterus, probably because of the peristaltic mover of the fallopian tube.

 In the meantime, some fluid accumulates inside the morula to transform it into a blastocyst or blastodermic vesicle (blastula), which is a spherical structure.
 The blastocyst has a wall composed of blastomeres and this wall is known as trophoblast (a nourishing layer) which serves to attach the blastocyst to the uterine wall.
 It also has a small globular mass of blastomeres inside.
 These inner blastomeres stick to one side of the blastocyst wall.
-This inner mass of blastomeres is called the inner cell mass, which provides materials for the formation of the embryo proper.
-They may therefore be called to as the formative cells.
+This inner mass of blastomeres is called the inner cell mass, which provides materials for the formation of the embryo properly.
+They may therefore be called the formative cells.

 Sooner or later a cavity appears inside the compact mass of cells of the morula.
 The cavity is formed of crevices, which appear between the inner cell mass and the cells of the trophoblast.
-This cavity is called the blastocyst cavity and is filled with a fluid.
+This cavity is called the blastocyst cavity and is filled with fluid.
 The cavity enlarges and the whole embryo becomes inflated.
-The trophoblast becomes lifted off the inner cell mass on most of its inner surface; but it remains attached on one side only which forms the embryonic pole and later on becomes the dorsal side of the embryo.
-The fully developed blastula of rabbit is disc shaped, so is called discoblastula.
+The trophoblast becomes lifted off the inner cell mass on most of its inner surface, but it remains attached on one side only which forms the embryonic pole and later on becomes the dorsal side of the embryo.
+The fully developed blastula of rabbit is disc-shaped, so is called discoblastula.